 IN THIS ARTICLE

-Outlines how to configure FTP in Qumulo Core
+Outlines how to configure FTP in Qumulo Core using qq CLI or the Web UI

 - Cluster running Qumulo Core version 2.7.4 or above